johncronan/reviewpanel/README.md

-# reviewpanel
-Formative plugin for reviewing and scoring applicant submissions: define cohorts, panels, presentations; create metrics; determine scores
+A [Formative](https://github.com/johncronan/formative) plugin for reviewing and scoring applicant submissions, **reviewpanel** allows a group of people to evaluate the submissions on a Formative form.
+You can define cohorts and presentation formats, set up review panel logins, create metrics, and determine scores.